Sleep in a Lighthouse and More Hudson Valley Family Resorts and Hotels

 Kinderhook Farm – Valatie

 Looking for a more rustic feel?
-Guests here have the opportunity to stay on a working farm.
+Now renting as an Airbnb, guests here have the opportunity to stay on a working farm.
 Time spent at Kinderhook Farm is a wonderful way to connect children with their food sources.
 Families stay in a cottage that sleeps up to four adults and two kids.
-There’s a fully equipped kitchen, two sleeping areas and a large bathroom—and no television or wifi.
-The farm offers a crib, stroller, and a high chair.
+There’s a kitchen, two sleeping areas, and a large bathroom and fire pit, as well as family-friendly essentials like a crib and high chair.
 Help with farm chores such as collecting eggs and gardening or just watch the sheep and cows graze.
-Miles of rambling trails, croquet, volleyball, and badminton are icing on Mother Nature’s cake.

 Rivertown Lodge – Hudson

-Hudson is a riverfront town that attracts urbanites in droves and the feel is 100-percent hipster.
-Anchoring the revitalization are farm-to-table eateries, independently owned shops, art galleries and the chic 27-room Rivertown Lodge.
+Hudson is a riverfront town that attracts urbanites in droves.
+Anchoring the revitalization are farm-to-table eateries, independently owned shops, art galleries, and the chic 27-room Rivertown Lodge.
 If a design-forward hotel with public spaces and guest rooms that retain a vintage feel doesn’t exactly scream toddler-friendly, well, that's correct.
 While it doesn't cater to kids, it does welcome them.
 There are a limited number of cribs and simple camp cots with cushions, so reserve when you book or bring the pack-n-play.
-Ride Amtrak to Hudson and make this a car-free getaway.
+Ride Amtrak to Hudson to make this a car-free getaway.

 Places featured in this article: